Cherokee Creek Boys School

 Cherokee Creek Boys School is an American therapeutic boarding school for boys located at 198 Cooper Road, Westminster, South Carolina, United States.

-Cherokee Creek has been fully accredited by the Southern Association of Colleges and Schools (SACS) since 2005, and is licensed by the state of South Carolina.
-The school is also a member of the National Association of Therapeutic Schools and Programs (NATSAP).
+Cherokee Creek and is accredited by The Joint Commission, licensed by the state of South Carolina, is academically accredited by Cognia.
+The school is also a member of the National Association of Therapeutic Schools and Programs (NATSAP) and SEVIS approved to offer student visas for international students.

 History

-Cherokee Creek Boys School was founded by Beth Black and Jackson Culotta, after Black enrolled her son in a therapeutic school where Culotta was employed.
+Cherokee Creek Boys School was founded in 2003 by Beth and Ron Black.